AnjaliSandip/FastIceFlo/README.md

 allows us to turn the steady-state equations into transient diffusion of velocities $v_{x,y}$.
 The velocity time derivatives represent physically motivated expressions we can further use to iteratively reach a steady-state, thus the solution of the system.

+# Weak form

-# Ice-sheet flow model configurations
+# GLacier model configurations

 ![gmd_domain](https://user-images.githubusercontent.com/60862184/204933517-d4b81b5b-acb3-4256-a8be-02439db7f3dc.png)